 The Postal Service’s Ethics & Legal Compliance team will be hosting a teleconference open to the public on navigating the FOIA process.
 The teleconference will cover how to submit a FOIA request, where to submit a FOIA request, and how to properly describe the records sought in a FOIA request.
-Please join us on Tuesday, March 23 at 2 p.m.
-EST for an informational session on the Postal Service’s FOIA process
+Please join us on Monday, May 1, 2023 at 1:00pm EST for an informational session on the Postal Service’s FOIA process.

-In order to support the effort to contain the spread of COVID-19, social distancing has resulted in minimal staffing.
-During this challenging time, you are strongly encouraged to submit a FOIA request or FOIA appeal via email or facsimile to prevent any delays in service.
+We strongly encourage you to submit a FOIA request or FOIA appeal via email or facsimile to prevent any delays in service.
 Please also include your email address with your FOIA request or FOIA appeal so that we may expeditiously provide you with any non-exempt responsive records.

 FOIA requests and FOIA appeals received through the mail will still be accepted and processed.
 The Postal Service remains committed to its duty under the Freedom of Information Act and to its community of FOIA requesters.